thekevinholman/WindowsServerBackup/README.md

 Change History:
 1.0.0.0 - Original Release
-1.0.0.1 - 6-12-2020 - New and updated rules and the Last Backup monitor to inclue more events for possible backup failures.
+1.0.0.1 - 6-12-2020 - New and updated rules and the Last Backup monitor to include more events for possible backup failures.